chuks2274/ecommerce_final/src/READme.md

 Does nothing if the user is not logged in.
 Works silently in the background — no visible UI is rendered.

+## CartItemCard.tsx
+### What This File Does
+Shows product image and title
+Displays price and quantity
+Buttons to increase or decrease quantity
+Button to remove the item from the cart
+Shows total price (price × quantity)

 ## CategorySearch.tsx
 ### What This File Does
 Fetches product categories from Firebase on initial render.